AuroraToolkit/AuroraToolkit/Sources/AuroraTaskLibrary/AuroraTaskLibrary.docc/AuroraTaskLibrary.md

 **Utility Tasks** provide common data manipulation and processing operations.

 All tasks implement `WorkflowComponentProtocol`, ensuring consistent behavior, error handling, and integration patterns across the entire library.
 This design enables easy composition of complex workflows while maintaining type safety and clear data flow between components.

+## Swift 6 Compatibility

+AuroraTaskLibrary is fully compatible with Swift 6 strict concurrency checking while maintaining backward compatibility with Swift 5.5+.
+The `Tasks` convenience API uses actor-based state management for safe concurrent access, and all task components are designed to work seamlessly in concurrent environments.